← Back to Guides

 When you're done, review the order to make sure the titles and quantities match what you intended to add.

-The workflow is simple: open or create an order, scan books with your phone camera or with a dedicated scanner in Manual input mode, and scan additional copies of the same title whenever you need to increase quantity.
+The workflow is simple: open or create an order, scan books with your phone camera or with a dedicated scanner in "Paste or type" mode, and scan additional copies of the same title whenever you need to increase quantity.